edraj/dmart/readme.md

 - **Data longevity** : Time-proof data storage, as data is stored in flat-files directly on the file system.
 This opens the door for easy access, inspection, validation, backup and change tracking.
 At any point in time, the redis index can be recreated from the flat-files.
 - **User management and access control** : "Batteries included" to elevate the burden from application development.
 - **Microservice friendly** : Leveraging JWT shared secret, additional microservices can automatically leverage the user's session with dmart.
 There is also a compatilble FastApi skeleton git repository to facilitate the development of additional microservices.
-- **Extensible via plugins** : Plugins can be added to react to certain types of activities and content.
+- **Extensible via plugins** : Specialized logic (plugins) can be added to react to certain types of activities and content.

 <img src="./docs/data-mart.jpg" width="500">